-We are planning a whole host of events, guided walks, nature talks, citizen science projects, volunteering and training or work experience opportunities for the whole community to get involved in.
+We are running a whole host of events, guided walks, nature talks, citizen science projects, volunteering and training or work experience opportunities for the whole community to get involved in.

-We’ll also be offering opportunities for local schools to explore the dunes and learn about the importance of sand dune habitats and species.
+We also offering opportunities for local schools to explore the dunes and learn about the importance of sand dune habitats and species.
 We will regularly update our events page, so remember to check back often to see what we’ve added to our exciting calendar!